 Selected essays may be featured in the Greece Historical Society’s newsletter or website.
 (See examples of previous stories in Living in Greece)

-Two-page essay, Double spaced and in 12-point font and must be saved in the following file format DOCX or PDF only (no Apple Pages file format will be permitted)
+The following file formats are allowed are DOCX or PDF only (no Apple Pages file format will be permitted)

 Warren C. Crandell was born in 1926 and grew up in Rochester, NY.
 Before he could graduate high school, he was called to serve in the U.S. Navy during World War II.
 He sailed in the Pacific on a supply ship, earning the honorable designation of Shellback upon crossing the Equator.
 Warren was discharged in June 1946 and later completed his high school diploma.